In this section

 To the north, in the Chama Valley, El Vado Lake and Heron Lake State Parks are connected by a 5.5-mile trail along the Rio Chama.
 Scenic cliffs rise on either side of the spectacular canyon.
 Both parks offer campgrounds.

 Within the eastern flanks of the Sangre de Cristo Mountains, hiking trails and camping opportunities abound in both the Carson and Santa Fe National Forests, and in Cimarron Canyon State Park, which features stunning palisade cliffs, excellent wildlife viewing opportunities, and areas for camping and hiking.
-The adjacent Colin Neblett Wildlife Area provides additional wildlife viewing, as does the Las Vegas National Wildlife Refuge.
+The adjacent Colin Neblett Wildlife Area provides additional wildlife viewing, as does the Las Vegas National Wildlife Refuge and Sierra Grande Volcano Overlook.

 As you journey east, the mountains slope down into wide-open high plains.
 Most of the eastern corridor of the state comprises the western edge of the nation’s Great Plains.
 As much of the northeast region is private land, there are few trails, but you’ll find plenty of campgrounds near lakes and rivers.
 Among them are the Clayton Lake, Conchas Lake, Ute Lake, and Santa Rosa Lake State Parks.